mastersign/Mastersign.ConfigModel/docfx_project/articles/merge-keys.md

 And they have proven to be very helpful in removing repetition from config files, and in turn making them more [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

+Support for merge keys is currently optional and needs to be activated with a parameter in the @Mastersign.ConfigModel.ConfigModelManager`1 constructor.

 ## Example

 Consider the following model: